stanojevic/ccgtools/README.md

 ## Notebook

 You can [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/stanojevic/ccgtools/blob/master/notebooks/demo.ipynb) the provided notebook and start playing with a CCG parser.
+It can take a couple of minutes for the Colab to install all the necessary dependencies, but after that is done everything should be fast.

 ## Author
 Miloš Stanojević